Employee referral programs have been one of the favorite and most successful ways for employers to attract new talents to their organizations.

 4. Higher retention

 Having an employee referral program can significantly impact your talent retention efforts.
-With the great resignation era, it’s more important than ever for employers to invest in employee retention.
+With the great resignation era reshaping employee expectations, it’s more important than ever for employers to invest in employee retention.
+Hiring the right people from the start reduces turnover risks and helps organizations build stable, high-performing teams.

 💡 Check out 11 ways to attract and keep Millennials in the workplace.